ABOUT OUR CHURCH

 Jesus Christ will physically and visibly return to earth for the second time to establish His Kingdom.
 This will occur at a date undisclosed by the Scriptures (Matthew 24:30, 26:63-64; Acts 1:9-11; I Thessalonians 4:15-17; II Thessalonians 1:7-8; Revelation 1:7).

 There are no in-person services at Regal this Sunday.
-Worship with us in homes this Sabbath Sunday!
+Worship with us in homes this At the Table Weekend!